andrewchernow/libpcl/doxygen/unicode.md

   return 0;
 }
 ```
 First, this example uses ::pcl_fopen which takes a \c pchar_t file and mode.
-Underneath the
+Behind the
 scenes, ::pcl_fopen uses \c _wfopen_s on Windows and \c fopen on Unix.
 Thus, the file and
 mode arguments can be passed straight through to the platform-specific functions without having
 to translate them.